Saturday, October 10, 2009

 The words we use....Our gangwords

 As of this morning, I'm putting myself on the injured list for awhile and staying off the floor.
 Just too much recurring back pain.
-Since routine classes now seem to leave me in agony, I think I'll cool it for a week.
-Well, we'll see.
-In any case, I decided to skip class today although I really wanted to bugo.
+Since routine classes have been leaving by back in agony, I think I'll cool it for a few weeks.
+Sadly, no bugo for me today.

 While I was NOT in class this morning, one of the instructors said he spent some time reading this blog and noted some questions that I had asked (he must have been reading some

-jonathan weeks old posts) and some errors on how I'm writing the words.
+old posts) and some errors on how I'm writing the words.
 I'm grateful that he took the time to help.
-Thanks Mr. Vince.
+Thanks Mr. Vince (now the Sensei of Five Rings Elite Martial Arts Academy in Plantation Florida, this update in July 2014).

 On another note, Jonathan Weeks explained to me the spelling and background of the standard greeting that we use in the dojo: "Ous" (which is how it is said) is really spelled OSU.
 While the definition/origin is actually unknown, "OSU" typically means "YES"!!
 Or "ALRIGHT" and/or "YOU-ROCK" amongst our Martial Arts "home-ies".
 It is most appropriately used ONLY by those practicing in the arenas of Karate or MMA.
 Kinda like a "gang-word" that only the gang can understand.